SSSS5401/Vistra-DevOps-assignment/README.md

 ## Next steps / optional

 - Add Terraform tests (e.g., using Terratest)
-- Add CloudWatch dashboards & alarms for observability
+- Add CloudWatch dashboards & alarms for observability (see `MONITORING.md`)
 - Add EventBridge event-driven processors

 If you'd like, I can now: add tests, implement CloudWatch dashboards and alarms, or prepare PR-ready commits.
 Which should I do next?